 Never again, I say to myself as I spend hours upon hours ploughing through the ridiculous amount of photos I took at the Dublin marathon.
 It’s Thursday night before I finish going through and uploading all the photos I took and all day Friday I feel immensely fatigued and swear I shall never photograph another endurance event again.
-Continue reading “Back in the Saddle at the Ballinasloe Marathon
+Continue reading “Back in the Saddle at the Ballinasloe Marathon”

 Blood profusely spurting from my face, I rush out the door to get into Eyre Square to capture participants at Croi’s 15 minute walk for World Heart Day.
 Having been tagged by them in a Tweet, I replied that I hoped to see them tomorrow to take some snaps of their event.
 They replied that it was TODAY which meant I had about 5 minutes to shave, Lynx myself up, and bound towards Eyre Square.
 Unfortunately, I sliced my face open in the process of my hurried shaving efforts.
 (Photos from the event here).
-Continue reading “Blood, Walking, Defiance, & Shooting the Shooter at Croí’s Hearty Walk
+Continue reading “Blood, Walking, Defiance, & Shooting the Shooter at Croí’s Hearty Walk”

 This feels right, I think, as I make my way towards Clarinbridge’s inaugral Oyster Marathon event which consists of a 10km, a half-marathon, and a full marathon.
 Unlike other events I’ve photographed, joy and excitement are the only things I feel at the start of today’s efforts to capture the movement.
 (Photos of the event are here).
-Continue reading “Aphrodisiac Marathon in Clarinbridge 2016
+Continue reading “Aphrodisiac Marathon in Clarinbridge 2016”

 Often feeling lost, I decided that this weekend I would try and find myself so I go to Loughrea for the last day of the three day Tara Energy Festival.
 It’s a drug and alcohol free event and so I shall have no way of overcoming any sense of social awkwardness that one sometimes feels amongst a group of people that one has never met before.
-Continue reading “Finding Myself at the Tara Energy Festival in Loughrea
+Continue reading “Finding Myself at the Tara Energy Festival in Loughrea”

 “You must love your job,” I quip to one of the other three photographers in attendance after watching him get in the middle of the action with his wide angle lens.
-“I f***ing love it,” he says, and I suspect I know why.

 Running 1,800 Miles (2,500KM) might not seem like everyone’s idea of a fun thing to do but for Leitrim born Tom Reynolds and Lillian Deegan that’s exactly what it is.
 Plus, they are raising money for Pieta House and Billy’s World which makes theirs a noble cause (You can donate by following this link).
-Continue reading “Forest Gumping for Pieta House & Billy’s World (Part 1 of 2)
+Continue reading “Forest Gumping for Pieta House & Billy’s World (Part 1 of 2)”

 Danger is my middle name.
 Okay, it’s not really, but I’m not really a COW either.
 But nor is Batman a bat.
-Today I’m hitting the high seas of Galway Bay for the eleventh annual Frances Thornton Memorial swim.
-One-hundred-and-two swimmers are braving the elements … Continue reading Being Hit by the High Seas at the Frances Thornton Memorial Swim 2016